edwardmartinsjr/simple-neural-net-with-genetic-algorithm/README.md

 2. This program is written in python 3.8, using only python’s built-in libraries.

-3. This program contains a main() method that try to match a pre-defined optimal solution:
+3. This program contains a main() method that tries to match a Pong game mechanics:

     a.
-Start Pong game;
+Start a Pong game;

     b.
 Starting population;

     c.
-Iterate over the generations of genetic algorithm:
+Iterate over the generations of the genetic algorithm:

     - Apply NN for each individual and scores the turn;
-    - Exit loop if maximum generation is reached.
+    - Exit loop if the maximum generation is reached.

 4. Install requirements:
 ```